GSA/baselinealignment/index.md

 ---
 layout: page
-title: ICT Testing Baseline Alignment Framework Home
+title: ICT Testing Baseline Alignment Framework
 ---

-# ICT Baseline Alignment Framework
 ## Purpose and objectives

 Members of the U.S. federal accessibility community must agree on what constitutes conforming to the Section 508 standards, in concrete terms.
 This is important to: